tbakas/Elbow-Statistic/README.md

 The file elbow.py contains the classes for creating clustering models with methods for calculating elbow statistics and their p-values.
 There is also a method for plotting the heterogeneity, elbow statistics and p-values (once calculated) together in one diagram.
 A simple example of how to use these models can be seen in the Jupyter notebook titled toy_example.
 And more intensive tests of the models can be found in the Jupyter notebook titled results.
 I repeat some of the tests performed by Pérez-Reche on both real and synthetic data, but some of the real data sets they used were hard to find.
-So I only used ones that can be found in Sklearn.
+I only used data sets that come with Scikit-learn.